 545 Lighthouse Avenue

-Owners Liz and Kelvin Jacobs welcome you to feast on the bounty of nearby waters and farms at their 100% local and organic seafood house, where chef Joshua Plesh creates exquisite dishes like crispy sablefish and swordfish au poivre, accompanied by succulent native seaweeds.
+Owners Liz and Kelvin Jacobs welcome you to feast on the bounty of nearby waters and farms at their 100% local and organic seafood house, enjoying exquisite dishes like crispy sablefish and swordfish au poivre, accompanied by succulent native seaweeds.
 Fresh oysters, innovative salads, house-baked bread and sides like fingerling potatoes with poppyseed crème fraîche or baby carrots with wild nettle pesto, make this a dining destination.
 Did we mention English sticky toffee pudding?
 Or the live jazz on Friday nights?
-Open for lunch F–Tu 11:30am– 2:30pm, dinner Su–Th 5–9pm, F–Sa, 5–9:30pm.
+Open for lunch F–Tu 11:30am–2:30pm, dinner Su– 5–9pm, F–Sa, 5–9:30pm.

 The Lodge at Pebble Beach, 1700 17-Mile Drive